Koc13/aide-fairness-evaluation/README.md

 In the baseline setting prompts primarily emphasize overall predictive performance such as Accuracy ROC AUC or Macro F1.
 Under such objectives models naturally prioritize dominant patterns in the data.
 While this often leads to strong aggregate performance it can also amplify pre existing group disparities.

-In contrast fairness aware prompts introduce additional fairness constraints or trade off objectives without abandoning performance metrics.
-Rather than simply optimizing for fairness these prompts require the model to maintain or improve predictive performance while avoiding performance gains that arise from disproportionately disadvantaging certain groups.
-The results reported in the tables reflect how this trade off manifests differently across tasks.
+In contrast, fairness-aware prompts introduce additional fairness constraints or trade-off objectives while retaining performance metrics.
+Rather than optimizing fairness alone, these prompts require the model to preserve predictive performance and avoid gains that disproportionately disadvantage specific groups.
+The results in the tables illustrate how this trade-off manifests differently across tasks.

-Facial Recognition FairFace
+Facial Recognition (FairFace)

-In the facial recognition task prompt driven design activates group based reweighting combined with a fairness aware loss function aiming to increase attention to underrepresented racial groups.
+In the facial recognition task, prompt-driven design activates group-based reweighting combined with a fairness-aware loss to increase attention to underrepresented racial groups.

-As shown in the table although this approach reflects a clear fairness oriented design intention overall accuracy and worst group F1 scores remain low due to the small dataset size severe racial imbalance and limited training epochs.
+As shown in the table, despite this fairness-oriented design, overall accuracy and worst-group F1 remain low due to small dataset size, severe racial imbalance, and limited training epochs.

-This outcome demonstrates that the prompt guided fairness approach does not produce artificial fairness gains by sacrificing accuracy.
-Instead it reveals the practical limits of fairness interventions under realistic data constraints.
+This demonstrates that the prompt-guided fairness approach does not create artificial fairness gains by sacrificing accuracy, but instead exposes the practical limits of fairness interventions under realistic data constraints.

 Crime

-In the Crime use case prompts trigger fairness aware validation and model selection strategies rather than direct interventions at the feature or data distribution level.
+In the Crime use case, prompts trigger fairness-aware validation and model selection rather than direct feature or data interventions.

-The results indicate that fairness effects vary across crime categories some categories such as Miscellaneous and Violence exhibit improved group fairness while others such as Theft experience degraded fairness.
+Fairness effects vary across categories: some (e.g., Miscellaneous, Violence) improve, while others (e.g., Theft) worsen.

-This highlights a key characteristic of the prompt driven approach in this setting fairness is treated as an important factor in model selection but not as an objective that overrides predictive performance.
-Consequently a clear trade off between fairness gains and accuracy emerges and this trade off is explicitly exposed rather than concealed.
+Here, fairness is incorporated into model selection without overriding predictive performance.
+A clear trade-off between fairness and accuracy emerges and is made explicit rather than concealed.

 BankBias

-In the BankBias use case prompts guide the model toward a sample based reweighting strategy to mitigate gender imbalance without using gender as an explicit model feature.
+In BankBias, prompts guide a sample-based reweighting strategy to mitigate gender imbalance without using gender as an explicit feature.

-The results show that while overall accuracy decreases substantially fairness outcomes for female customers do not improve in a meaningful way.
+Although overall accuracy drops substantially, fairness outcomes for female customers do not meaningfully improve.

-This indicates that the prompt driven fairness approach does not manufacture fairness by sacrificing accuracy.
-Instead it reveals that under limited feature expressiveness and strong gender imbalance reweighting alone is insufficient to simultaneously achieve fairness improvement and performance preservation.
+This indicates that the prompt-driven approach does not manufacture fairness at the cost of performance.
+Instead, it reveals that under limited feature expressiveness and strong imbalance, reweighting alone cannot achieve fairness and performance simultaneously.

 Image Generation for Professions

-In the Image Generation for Professions use case prompts guide the model to apply source based reweighting to address bias introduced by image generation styles while avoiding explicit use of source information as a predictive feature.
+In this use case, prompts guide source-based reweighting to address style-induced bias without using source as a predictive feature.

-As shown in the table although the method is designed to balance fairness and accuracy overall performance remains extremely low and source based performance gaps remain largely unchanged due to weak semantic image features and dominant style differences.
+Despite this design, overall accuracy remains extremely low and style-based gaps persist due to weak semantic features and dominant style differences.

-This result further illustrates that prompt driven fairness design does not force apparent fairness improvements at the cost of accuracy.
-Instead when accuracy itself is fundamentally limited the approach realistically exposes the boundaries of what fairness methods can achieve.
+Again, prompt-driven fairness does not force superficial fairness improvements.
+When predictive performance is fundamentally limited, it realistically exposes the boundaries of fairness methods.

-Summary Prompt Driven Fairness as a Constrained Trade off
+Summary: Prompt-Driven Fairness as a Constrained Trade-Off

-Taken together the four use cases demonstrate that the primary role of prompts is to drive the selection of fairness mechanisms and evaluation logic rather than to alter datasets or artificially manipulate outcomes.
+Across all four use cases, prompts primarily guide the selection of fairness mechanisms and evaluation logic rather than manipulating data or outcomes.

-Across all experiments fairness improvements are pursued under consistent task definitions and comparable performance metrics and predictive accuracy is never ignored or abandoned.
+Fairness improvements are pursued under consistent task definitions and performance metrics, and predictive accuracy is never abandoned.

-Therefore these results should not be interpreted as simple cases of trading accuracy for fairness.
-Rather they illustrate how fairness and accuracy interact under different task conditions shaped jointly by the optimization objectives and constraints defined through prompt design.
+These results therefore should not be interpreted as simple accuracy–fairness exchanges.
+Instead, they illustrate how fairness and accuracy interact under task-specific constraints shaped by prompt-defined objectives.

 ## Datasets

 For the Hiring, Healthcare Admission and Housing Application Approval use cases, we use the ACSEmployment, ACSPublicCoverage and ACSMobility datasets, respectively, from the Folktables benchmark, which is derived from the U.S. Census American Community Survey (ACS).
 All datasets include the selected sensitive attributes (race and sex), which are used to evaluate fairness.
 These are imported directly into the scripts.
 It is necessary to install folktables to be able to import the datasets.